-Crete $(K\rho\eta\eta\eta)$ is in many respects the culmination of the Greek experience.
-Nature here has been prolific, creating a dramatic quilt of big-shouldered mountains, stunning beaches and undulating hillsides blanketed in olive groves, vineyards and wildflowers.
+Crete $(K\rho\eta\eta)$ is the culmination of the Greek experience.
+Nature here is as prolific as Picasso in his prime, creating a dramatic quilt of big-shouldered mountains, stunning beaches and undulating hillsides blanketed in olive groves, vineyards and wildflowers.
 There are deep chiselled gorges, including one of Europe's longest, and crystal-clear lagoons and palm-tree-lined beaches that conjure up the Caribbean.

-Crete's natural beauty is equalled only by the richness of a history that spans millennia.
-The Palace of Knossos is but one of many vestiges of the mysterious Minoan civilisation.
-Venetian fortresses, Turkish mosques and Byzantine churches bring history alive all over the island, but nowhere more so than in charismatic Hania and Rethymno.

-Ultimately, though, it's humans - not stones - that create the most vivid memories.
-Crete's hospitable and spirited people uphold their unique culture and customs, and traditions remain a dynamic part of the island's soul.
+Crete's natural beauty is equalled only by the richness of a history spanning millennia.
+The Palace of Knossos is but one of many vestiges of the mysterious ancient Minoan civilisation.
+Venetian fortresses, Turkish mosques and Byzantine churches bring history alive all over Crete, but nowhere more so than in charismatic Hania and Rethymno.
+Crete's hospitable and spirited people uphold their unique culture, cuisine and customs.
+Local life and traditions remain a dynamic part of the island's soul.